Helpful information for patients waiting for clinical opinion, treatment or surgery

 • What will happen when I am in the hospital?

-Many hospitals have separate facilities for patients undergoing surgery where all patients have been screened for COVID-19.
+Many hospitals have separate facilities for patients undergoing surgery where all patients have been screened for Covid-19.
 The location of your treatment will be carefully selected.
 When you are in hospital, you will be asked to wear a mask and all staff will be wearing a mask or other personal protective equipment (PPE) too.
 If you find it difficult to hear or understand what is being said through the mask, please make staff aware, so that they take this into account and provide alternative ways of communicating with you.
 Visiting patients in hospitals is now permitted for most areas, but are still subject to some restrictions.

 • What will happen after my operation?

-After your operation, you will be able to recover on the ward.
-The length of time you spend in the hospital will depend on the complexity of your operation and the speed of your recovery.
-When you are discharged from hospital, you will normally return to your home.
-You should have a contact number from your surgical team where you can seek advice if you have any concerns.
-You should make sure that you follow the instructions in your discharge letter and remain in contact with your GP, who will be aware of any ongoing care or nursing you might need at home.
 Before you leave the hospital, you should try to find out your options for any follow-up appointments and post-operative visits that you may need.
 Unless further treatment is needed (e.g., chemotherapy), or there are complications after your operation, follow-up appointments will often take place via video, or over the phone, to reduce the risk of infection.
 You can speak with your GP in the same way.
-If you feel your condition is deteriorating do not hesitate to contact your GP or NHS 111 to get help.
+If you feel your condition is deteriorating do not hesitate to contact your GP, NHS 111 online or call 111 to get help.

 Additional support